james9909/nuggets-and-coffee/README.md

 *Nuggets and Coffee* is a website designed for both coffee and chicken nugget enthusiasts.
 Users will be able to look up where to buy either coffee or nuggets, search for different recipes, and discuss their favorite food with other fans.

+## Introduction

+Our demo video is viewable at: https://youtu.be/3xrn0bD6Pco

 ## Setting up
 The `foursquare` and `geocoder` python libraries are required to run the application, which can be installed using pip.